Branded House or House of BrandsBy Tom Dougherty

 Start with the idea of scarcity.
 Encapsulated within scarcity is the entire concept of value.
 We only value scarcity.

-If we discovered a hidden mountain range made entirely of gold the owner would not be rich because the abundance of gold.
+If we discovered a hidden mountain range made entirely of gold the owner would not be rich because of the abundance of gold.
 The find itself would make the metal a commodity, with all of the inherent value of tin.

 Everything has a value measured by its scarcity and the greater the scarcity, the greater the value.

 The pharmaceutical industry today is a case study in scarcity.
-Because, the profits they glean are in direct proportion to the uniqueness of the patent.
+Because the profits they glean are in direct proportion to the uniqueness of the patent.
 They protect scarcity by patenting their concoction and then defending that patent.
 As if their very lives depended on it.
 And they are right their livelihood does depend upon it.

 Wall Street analysts will talk about these pharmaceutical companies in terms of product pipelines, FDA approvals, and waning patent rights.
 The mix of the three is the difference between a BUY, SELL or HOLD stock recommendation.